 - discuss children's individual needs with families to ensure practices are reflective of their home environment and are culturally sensitive - provide information to families regarding children's nappy changes and toileting progress - utilise nappy change times to interact with children, toddlers, and babies on an individual basis.
 The nappy change time will allow educators to converse, sing, play, and generally interact with the child.
 This time is a particularly good time for supporting language skills. - organise the nappy change area to promote positive interactions and promote positive learning experiences.
-For example, place pictures or mobiles to stimulate children's interactions and to encourage learning and language development. - ensure physical contact and direct supervision with babies and toddlers throughout the nappy change experience - ensure no child is left alone on a nappy change mat or bench - keep nappy change areas fully stocked with all required materials at all times - ensure that nappy change and toileting supplies are readily accessible to staff to ensure efficiency and the health and safety of each child - encourage mobile children to walk to the nappy change area - assist children to walk up the steps onto the nappy change bench to minimise lifting by educators and to promote children's agency.
-Where a child is not walking, educators will follow manual handling practices to lift and carry the baby to the nappy change mat. - always follow the Service's documentation requirements for nappy changing and toileting, and communicating with families - only apply nappy cream to a child if authorisation is provided in an Administration of Medication form
+For example, place pictures or mobiles to stimulate children's interactions and to encourage learning and language development - ensure hand hygiene routine is implemented at all times including wearing of disposable gloves (recommended at all times- Staying Healthy, 2024) - ensure physical contact and direct supervision with babies and toddlers throughout the nappy change experience - ensure no child is left alone on a nappy change mat or bench - keep nappy change areas fully stocked with all required materials at all times - ensure that nappy change and toileting supplies are readily accessible to staff to ensure efficiency and the health and safety of each child - encourage mobile children to walk to the nappy change area - assist children to walk up the steps onto the nappy change bench to minimise lifting by educators and to promote children's agency.
+Where a child is not walking, educators will follow manual handling practices to lift and carry the baby to the nappy change mat.

+- always follow the Service's documentation requirements for nappy changing and toileting, and communicating with families - only apply nappy cream to a child if authorisation is provided in an Administration of Medication form